Leptin resistance is a critical yet often overlooked factor contributing to obesity and weight management struggles.

 Diagnosing Leptin Resistance

-Diagnosing leptin resistance is not straightforward, as there is no single test to confirm the condition.
+Diagnosing leptin resistance is not straightforward, as no single test can confirm the condition.
+However, several assessments can help provide a clearer picture:

 Effective Strategies to Manage Leptin Resistance